15

 – Jon Grah

-Mar 2 at 14:10
+Commented Mar 2 at 14:10

 • It should be even simpler - just use the send and receive functions.
 Get the address of your desired Bitcoin core wallet, and send from your stored wallet address to the new address.
 Since Bitcoin Core has the whole blockchain, you just need the address and password of the offline wallet.
-(Disclaimer: I have never used Bitcoin Core, just looking at instructions) Mar 12 at 16:19
+(Disclaimer: I have never used Bitcoin Core, just looking at instructions) Commented Mar 12 at 16:19

 1